Neurodiversity Connections Hub in Southampton

 Please contact our Information Advice and Guidance team for further information.

-Southampton Autism Support Service is a partner that provides Lego therapy, a crisis line and drop in service, parent support groups, advocacy and much more.
+Southampton Autism Support Service is a partner that offers a range of services.
+This includes Lego therapy, a crisis line and drop in service, parent support groups, advocacy and much more.
 Information on the service can be found at https://www.southamptonautismsupportservice.com/.

-No Limits will have a presence within the Hub supporting young people up to the age of 26 with advice and counselling services.
+No Limits supports young people up to the age of 26.
+This includes advice and counselling services.
 More information can be found at https://nolimitshelp.org.uk/.

-Speaking Space will be delivering social communication groups for adults around self awareness and self esteem, body language, conversational skills, assertiveness skills, relationship skills, emotional regulation and problem solving social situations.
+Speaking Space delivers social communication groups for adults.
+Topics include self awareness and self esteem, body language, conversational skills, assertiveness skills, relationship skills, emotional regulation and problem solving social situations.
 More information on speaking space can be found at www.speakingspace.co.uk.

 Professional or community group?

-For more information on how to use or book the space as a professional or community group, please contact Autism Hampshire via nc-hub@autismhampshire.org.uk.
-Thank you.
+Want to use or book the space for your professional or community group?
+Get in touch with Autism Hampshire at nc-hub@autismhampshire.org.uk.
+Thank you!

 Open day

 We held an open day at the Neurodiversity Connections Hub on the 24th October.
-Individuals, families and professionals were all welcomed into the hub for a chance to discover the wide range of support and services available.
+Individuals, families and professionals were all welcomed into the hub.
+This gave them a chance to discover the wide range of support and services available.

 Read our write up of how it went and to view photos.